Taipei 101 Guide

 If you want a great view of the fireworks, you can surround yourself with locals and see them up close.
 But I’ve honestly had a bad experience being up close.
 It’s super crowded, and people often will try to take your spot.

-If you don’t mind watching from afar, you can visit Maokong Mountain — I recommend this route.
+If you don’t mind watching from afar, visit Maokong Mountain — I recommend this route.
 This prevents you from following the masses like a school of fish once the fireworks end.
 You also avoid the massive MRT congestion.

 Here are some options for hotels you’ll have near Taipei 101: